Identity Thieves LOVE the Holidays

 It would be difficult to avoid the Internet altogether during the holiday season – especially when gift shopping is much more convenient online.
 Use these tips to help secure your identity for the upcoming holiday season:

-- Avoid downloading or “redeeming” coupons, promotional or discount codes from emails and pop-ups.
-These are often used to convince you to click or download malicious software to your device.
+- Avoid downloading discount codes from emails and pop-ups.
+These promotional coupons are often used to break down your defenses and convince you to click or download malicious software to your device.

-- Keep an eye on your financial accounts, bank statements and credit activity, and report any suspicious activity as soon as possible.
+- Print out online receipts and store them in an email folder.
+Keep an eye on your financial accounts, bank statements and credit activity, and report any suspicious activity as soon as possible.

-- Be wary of deals you find on social media websites or search engines.
+- Be wary of deals on social media or search engines.
 Sophisticated cybercriminals can manipulate spoofed sites to show up in search engine results or social media ads.

-- Double check deals on the company’s official website to determine if coupons or promo discounts are legitimate.
+- Double check deals if are legitimate.
+Review the company’s official website to determine if coupons or promo discounts are real.
 If the deals don’t match, it’s more than likely a phishing or spam email.

-- As always, never provide login, personal or financial information on unsecured sites.
-Look for “https://” at the beginning of the web address and the green lock next to it to ensure you’re visiting a secured site.
+- Never provide login, personal or financial information on unsecured sites.
+Look for “https://” at the beginning of the web address and the lock icon next to it to ensure you’re visiting a secured site.

-- Use anti-malware or anti-virus software, and be sure that it is properly installed and updated regularly.
+- Use anti-malware and anti-virus software.
+Be sure that security software is properly installed and updated regularly.

 The views and opinions expressed in this article are those of EZShield Inc. alone and do not necessarily reflect the opinions of any other person or entity, including specifically any person or entity affiliated with the distribution or display of this content.